Frequently Asked Questions: Submissions

 What happens to my submission fee if the Festival announces a cancellation?

-In the event Sydney Film Festival announces a cancellation due to unforeseen circumstances (e.g. restrictions associated with COVID-19) before 1 May 2024, submission entry fees will be refunded, less any credit card or other associated transaction fees.
-After 1 May 2024, only films which have been formally notified of their selection for the 2024 festival will be entitled to a refund.
+In the event the Sydney Film Festival announces a cancellation due to unforeseen circumstances (for example restrictions associated with COVID-19) before 1 May 2025, submission entry fees will be refunded, less any credit card or other associated transaction fees.
+After 1 May 2025, only films which have been formally notified of their selection to the 2025 festival, will be entitled to a refund.

 What are you looking for?
 What kind of films stand out?